 Typically, the grant of LTIs occurs at the commencement of employment or in the event that the individual receives a promotion and, as such, is not subsequently affected by the individual's performance over time.

-C. Employment contracts of directors and senior executives
+C. Employment contracts of directors and other key management personnel

 The employment arrangements of the directors are not formalised in a contract of employment except as follows: